chjj/blessed/README.md

 ##### Options:

 - Inherits all from Box.
-- __file__ - URL or path to PNG file.
+- __file__ - URL or path to PNG/GIF file.
 Can also be a buffer.
 - __scale__ - Scale cellmap down (`0-1.0`) from its original pixel width/height
   (Default: `1.0`).
-- __width/height__ - This differs from other element's `width` or `height` in that only one of them is needed: blessed will maintain the aspect ratio of the image as it scales down to the proper number of cells. __NOTE__: PNG's are always automatically shrunken to size (based on scale) if a `width` or `height` is not given.
+- __width/height__ - This differs from other element's `width` or `height` in that only one of them is needed: blessed will maintain the aspect ratio of the image as it scales down to the proper number of cells. __NOTE__: PNG/GIF's are always automatically shrunken to size (based on scale) if a `width` or `height` is not given.
 - __ascii__ - Add various "density" ASCII characters over the rendering to give